variant-inc/lazy-helm-charts/charts/variant-cron/README.md

   node:
     # Set to true to create custom nodes.
 Default is false
     create: true
-    # EC2 Instance type for your custom node.
-Default is r5.xlarge
+    # EC2 Instance type for your custom node if you want to specify it.
     instanceType: r5.xlarge
     # If nil, the feature is disabled, nodes will never expire
     ttlSecondsUntilExpired: 2592000 # 30 Days = 60 * 60 * 24 * 30 Seconds;